charltoncr/SuperKISS64/ReadMe.md

 SuperKISS64 may be wrapped by math/rand.New; it implements math/rand Source and Source64.
 It also implements an io.Reader.

 cryptosource.go is used only to initialize SuperKISS64.
 It doesn't make SuperKISS64 cryptographically secure. cryptosource.go may be used independent of SuperKISS64 if desired.
-It too implements math/rand Source and Source64 and may be wrapped by math/rand.New.
+It too implements math/rand Source, Source64 and io.Reader, and may be wrapped by math/rand.New.